LOG IN

 The Worst Groups in 2025

 One of the lowest transactions volumes were is Real Estate, driven by rising interest rates (pushing down valuations) and challenges in both residential and commercial real estate due to COVID-19 impact and Work From Home, as well as.
 High vacancy rates in major metropolitan areas.
+Oil and gas was another sector that saw low activity which was driven by the green energy transition through ESG initiatives (Environmental, Social, and Governance).

-A Guide to Industry Coverage Groups
+A Guide to Investment Banking Industry Coverage Groups

-A Guide to Industry Coverage Groups
+A Guide to Investment Banking Industry Coverage Groups

 by Canary Wharfian